c3g/GenPipes/README.md

 Design File
 -----------
+### DOvEE-Gene

+DOvEE-Gene uses the design file to assign samples to brush or saliva for purposes of analysis steps that differ between the two sample types.

+Example:

+    Sample  Source
+    SampleA saliva
+    SampleB brush

 RNA-Seq, RNA-Seq De Novo Assembly and ChIP-Seq pipelines can perform differential expression analysis if they are provided with an input Design File.

 The Design File is a TAB-separated values plain text file with one line per sample and the following columns: